PlasmaHH/vdb/README.md

 isn't perfect, but you can always manually copy the debug files into the lib directory, just name them the same as the `.so` file but add `.debug` to the filename.

+In case the binary that has created the corefile was overwritten you can give the name of a binary as a parameter after the core file name to override automatic detection of which file created the core file.

 ### Remote csum cache
 Instead of calculating the checksum for a remote file, the copy functionality can also take the checksum from a cache.
 The only way to add to the cache is via the command `ssh csum <host>:<file> <csum>` which will be mostly useful for when